Temporal increments of the KPZ equation with general initial data: Moment estimates for Stochastic Heat Equation

 In this subsection we prove regularity estimates for the moments of $|\calZ_t^f(x)-\calZ_t^f(0)|$.
-As before we rely on convolution formula to bypass for narrow wedge results to functional data.
-For proving regularity estimates for narrow wedge data, we use tail estimates for differences of height functions in scaled KPZ equation noted in \cite{kpztime}.
+As before we rely on the convolution formula to bypass narrow wedge results to functional data.
+For proving regularity estimates for narrow wedge data, we use tail estimates for differences of height functions in the scaled KPZ equation noted in \cite{kpztime}.
 Towards this end, for narrow wedge initial data, we introduce the $1:2:3$ scaled version of the KPZ equation:

 The above $1:2:3$ scaling of fluctuations, space, and time are the characteristics of the models in KPZ universality class.
-We use the shorthand notation $\h_t(x)$ for $\h_t(1,x)$.
 Being an integrable model, $\h_t(x)$ itself enjoys several properties.
 It admits exact one-point distribution formula and moment formulas \cite{acq}.
-Furthermore it can be viewed as the top curve of KPZ line ensemble that enjoys a type of Brownian Gibbs property \cite{ch16}.
-Exploiting such rich structure several fine estimates for $\h_t(x)$ are obtained \cite{kpzgen}, \cite{kpztime}, and \cite{dg}.
+Furthermore, it can be viewed as the top curve of the KPZ line ensemble that enjoys a type of Brownian Gibbs property \cite{ch16}.
+Exploiting such a rich structure several fine estimates for $\h_t(x)$ are obtained \cite{kpzgen}, \cite{kpztime}, and \cite{dg}.
 We utilize them to obtain moment estimates in our setting.

-\begin{proposition} Fix $\mathfrak{q}\in ((0,\infty)\times (0,\infty))^{\mathbb{N}}$, $T>1$, $\theta\in (0,\frac12)$ and $k\ge 2$.
+\begin{proposition} Fix $\mathfrak{q}\in ((0,\infty)\times (0,1])^{\mathbb{N}}$, $T>1$, $\theta\in (0,\frac12)$ and $k\ge 2$.
 There exists a constant $\Con=\Con(\mathfrak{q}_k,k,T,\theta)>0$ such that for all functional $f\in \hypz$ we have

 \end{proposition}

 \begin{customprop}{\ref{spmomf}-nw} Fix $T>1$ and $k\in \Z_{>0}$.
 There exists a constant $\Con=\Con(k,T)>0$ such that for all $y\in \R$ we have

 \end{customprop}